Expat Japan Guide

 Japanese New Year (お正月) Guide for Foreigners (2025)

-Japanese New Year (お正月, Oshogatsu) is the most important holiday in Japan — bigger than Christmas, bigger than any other occasion.
-The country effectively shuts down from December 29 through January 3.
-Here’s what you need to know.
+New Year’s in Japan is nothing like New Year’s anywhere else.
+The streets go quiet, shrines fill up at midnight, and centuries-old traditions play out in ordinary neighborhoods.
+Here’s how to experience Oshogatsu the way it’s meant to be experienced.
 The New Year Timeline Date What’s Happening December 28–30 大掃除 (Osoji) — major home cleaning December 31 年越し (Toshikoshi) — New Year’s Eve; eat soba noodles January 1 元日 (Ganjitsu) — New Year’s Day; most important day January 1–3 初詣 (Hatsumode) — first shrine visit January 7 七草粥 (Nanakusa gayu) — rice porridge with 7 herbs January 11 鏡開き (Kagami-biraki) — break and eat the mochi offering Key Traditions 年越し蕎麦 (Toshikoshi Soba) — New Year’s Eve Noodles Long soba noodles eaten on December 31 before midnight.
 The length symbolizes a long life.
 Buy at any convenience store or restaurant — eating it while watching TV (Kōhaku Uta Gassen on NHK at 7pm) is the standard evening. ...